IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 On Wednesday the 28th of September, I was fortunate enough to find an invoice for the TGR Jane V2 ME in my inbox.
 This wasn’t something I needed to have, but how can I turn-down the opportunity to own a keyboard boasting the TGR name.

-Monokei’s service was great and the keyboard arrived to me on October the 10th after being in transit with DHL for a 4 business days.
+Monokei’s service was great and the keyboard arrived to me on October the 10th after being in transit with DHL for 4 business days.

-At this point I didn’t have anything in-mind for the keyboard and was too busy with other things to make time for building.
+At this point, I didn’t have anything in-mind for the keyboard and was too busy with other things to make time for building.
 When it arrived, the initial decision was to let it rest in the Kaban for a while longer.

 Coincidently, around this time, EPBT Simple Ja R2 had completed production, and my IRL friend was excited to finally get her first GB keyset after waiting >1.5 years.
-Unfortunately, being relatively normal, she doesn’t own an array of keyboards, and therefore didn’t really have anything to put the keycaps.
+Unfortunately, being relatively normal, she doesn’t own an array of keyboards, and therefore didn’t really have anything to put the keycaps on.

-Curious to see the quality of the EPBT dye-sub, I offered to let her build and borrow the TGR Jane ME so she had something to put her keycaps on.
+Curious to see the quality of the EPBT dye-sub, I offered to let her build and borrow the TGR Jane ME so she had something to put Simple Ja on.

 ---